evolvedev-inc/kyrix-docs/config/data-fetching/mutations/index.md

 Mutations are used to modify or update data on the server, typically triggered by a user action, like submitting a form.

-# Creating a new tRPC router
+# Creating a new tRPC Router

 ```ts
 import { z } from "zod";